-Sometimes users will experience an IP address leak when connected to PIA.
-An IP leak is the leaking of a user's real IP address while connected to a VPN service.
+Sometimes you may experience an IP address leak while connected to Private Internet Access (PIA).
+An IP leak occurs when your real IP address becomes visible while you are connected to a VPN.

 - Disable WebRTC in all browsers.